veronicadeleonh/veronicadeleonh.github.io/content/projects/basecase/index.md

 #### About BaseCase

-BaseCase is a no-code platform that allows the users to translate spreadsheets into interactive & data-driven content.
-With BaseCase the user is able to integrate UI elements and realize dynamic calculations on the screen.
+BaseCase is a no-code platform that allows the users to translate spreadsheets into interactive & data-driven content, tailored for the health care and medical science business.

 #### My role at Basecase

-My collaboration began with assisting in the creation of digital and physical brochures, along with the necessary images for the web and recurring social media campaigns.
-After expressing interest in building my own BaseCase apps, I became involved in redesigning BaseCase's old demo applications and conceptualizing new ones upon request.
+My collaboration began with assisting the Marketing team on the design of digital and physical brochures, along with the necessary images for the web and recurring social media campaigns.
+After expressing interest in building my own BaseCase apps, I became involved in the production of client-facing apps and responsible for the BaseCase Apps Library.

 #### The Demo App Library

 ![BaseCase Demo App](images/demo-apps.jpg)

-As **UX/UI Designer**, I contributed to this project by designing and implementing a series of demos that formed the BaseCase Demo Apps Library.
-This library is a collection of interactive presentations showcasing the capabilities of the BaseCase platform as a data visualization tool.
+This library was a collection of interactive presentations showcasing the capabilities of the BaseCase platform as a data visualization tool.
+I was fully responsible for the conzeptualisation, design and implementation of the tools.

 ![BC Demo Apps Brief](images/bc-demo-apps-brief.svg)